McLaren F1: F1 High Downforce Kit (HDK)

 Two standard F1s were upgraded to "LM specification".
-These have the chassis numbers 073 and 018.
+These have chassis numbers 073 and 018.
 The engines were upgraded to unrestricted GTR specification resulting in a power output of 500 kW and had the High Downforce Kit (HDK) added to them.
 Their interiors were made more comfortable over the F1 LM.
-The car having the chassis number 018 had upgrades to the air conditioning units, the headlamps changed to a gas discharge type and the steering wheel changed to 14-inch unit.
+The car having chassis number 018 had upgrades to the air conditioning units, the headlamps changed to a gas discharge type and the steering wheel changed to a 14-inch unit.
 Moreover, race specification dampers and springs set to the softest settings for comfortable road use were added.
 18-inch GTR wheels were used instead of the standard 17-inch and the tyres used are Michelin Pilot Sport units.

 F1 GT

 The final and rarest incarnation of the road car, the F1 GT was meant as a homologation special.
-With increased competition from homologated sports cars from Porsche and Mercedes-Benz in the former BPR Global GT Series and new FIA GT Championship, McLaren required extensive modification to the F1 GTR in order to remain competitive.
+With increased competition from homologated sports cars from Porsche and Mercedes-Benz in the former BPR Global GT Series and the new FIA GT Championship, McLaren required extensive modification to the F1 GTR in order to remain as competitive.
 These modifications were so vast that McLaren would be required to build a production road-legal car on which the new race cars would be based.

-The F1 GT featured the same extended rear bodywork as the GTRs for increased downforce and reduced drag, yet lacked the rear wing that had been seen on the F1 LM.
+The F1 GT featured the same extended rear bodywork as the GTRs for increased downforce and reduced drag yet lacked the rear wing that had been seen on the F1 LM.
 The downforce generated by the longer tail was found to be sufficient to not require the wing.
 The front end was also similar to the racing car, with extra louvers and the wheel arches widened to fit larger wheels.
-The interior was modified and a racing steering wheel was included in place of the standard unit.
+The interior was modified, and a racing steering wheel was included in place of the standard unit.

 The F1 GTs were built from standard F1 road car chassis, retaining their production numbers.
 The developmental prototype GT, known as XPGT, was F1 chassis #056XP, was painted dark green ("Silverstone green") and is owned by a private collector in Switzerland.
 The company technically only needed to build one car and did not even have to sell it.
-However, demand from customers drove McLaren to build two production versions that were sold- the customer F1 GTs were chassis #054 and #058. #054 was painted black and is owned by the Sultan of Brunei, while #058 was painted burgundy and is owned by the ZAZ Museum in Japan.
+However, demand from customers drove McLaren to build two production versions that were sold; the customer F1 GTs were chassis #054 and #058. #054 was painted black and is owned by the Sultan of Brunei Hassanal Bolkiah, while #058 was painted burgundy and is owned by the ZAZ Museum in Japan.
 It weighs 1120 kg, 20 kg lighter than the standard F1 and has a top speed of over 240 mph, although this was never tested.